AdityaSh11-11/Customer-Churn-Prediction-Model/README.md

 ---

-# ⭐ If you like this project
+# If you like this project

 Give this repository a ⭐ on GitHub!

 ---

-## 📜 License

-This project is licensed under the MIT License.

----

-## 💡 Project Summary
+## Project Summary

-The **Customer Churn Prediction System** is an AI-powered analytics dashboard that leverages Machine Learning to predict customer churn and visualize customer behavior through interactive dashboards.
-It enables businesses to identify customers at risk, understand churn patterns, and make data-driven decisions to improve customer retention strategies.
+The **Customer Churn Prediction System** is an analytics dashboard that leverages Machine Learning to predict customer churn and visualize customer behavior through interactive dashboards.
+It enables businesses to identify customers at risk, understand churn patterns and make data-driven decisions to improve customer retention strategies.